PD0DIB/Nextion_HAM-radio-screens/MODEL 8/GLOBE/README.md

+REMARK 1):  These screen sizes and -types are migrated to Model 10 - The New Series; please go to that folder:

+    * 7 inch, all types (Basic, Enhanced and Intelligent)
+    * 5 inch, Basic and Enhanced

-REMARK 1):  In this folder are 'converted' Model 8 screens for 'NEW' Editor files (all filenames starting with NX...); both for Basic and Enhanced screens;
+REMARK 2):  In this folder are 'converted' Model 8 screens for 'NEW' Editor files (all filenames starting with NX...); both for Basic and Enhanced screens;
 the Editor is available (for free) at www.nextion.tech.

-REMARK 2):  All my screens are using the ON7LDS NextionDriver (www.github.com/on7lds), running at 9600 Baud (Nextion layout = ON7LDS L3); set screen layout to ON7LDS L3.
+REMARK 3):  All my screens are using the ON7LDS NextionDriver (www.github.com/on7lds), running at 9600 Baud (Nextion layout = ON7LDS L3); set screen layout to ON7LDS L3.

 * The ON7LDS NextionDriver is candidate to be integrated soon in Pi-Star's 'core' setup; Andy (MW0MWZ) is testing for Pi-Star version 4.3.x